 What is the time commitment?

-Additionally, a 30-minute Fire Marshall meeting will be held the day prior to the first ceremony.
+Additionally, a 30-minute Fire Marshall meeting is held 1 ½ hours prior to each ceremony.
 It is important that all Convocation Ushers are familiar with the emergency procedures and policies at a large event venue; this meeting is mandatory for any person who has never attended one.

 What You Need to Know